 - 1 c. butter

 - ¼ c. cornstarch

 - ¼ tsp. peppermint extract

 - Mix together the butter and sugar.

-- In a separate bowl, mix flour and cornstarch together.
+- In a separate bowl, mix the flour and cornstarch together.

-- Add flour/cornstarch mixture to mixing bowl, thoroughly combine.
+- Add the flour/cornstarch mixture to the mixing bowl, and thoroughly combine.

-- Drop cookie dough on a cookie sheet by the tablespoonful.
+- Drop the cookie dough on a cookie sheet by the tablespoonful.

-- Roll dough into a ball and press flat with a glass dipped in granulated sugar.
+- Roll the dough into a ball and press flat with a glass dipped in granulated sugar.